monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 ---

-### 8.3 Break‑Even Expectations
+### 6.3 Break‑Even Expectations

 While the toolkit relies primarily on internal effort rather than new tooling, its value accumulates through:
-- avoided regulatory penalties,
+- Avoided regulatory penalties
-- reduced incident remediation cost,
+- Reduced incident remediation cost
-- and improved development throughput.
+- Improved development throughout

 **Break‑even is typically expected within ~18 months**, driven by a combination of:
-- fine avoidance,
+- Fine avoidance
-- efficiency gains,
+- Efficiency gains
-- and reduced escalation overhead.
+- Reduced escalation overhead.

 ---

-### 8.4 Measurement and Review
+### 6.4 Measurement and Review

 These KPIs are reviewed:
-- quarterly by the Fairness Steering Committee,
+- Quarterly by the Fairness Steering Committee
-- monthly by the Fairness Guild,
+- Monthly by the Fairness Guild
-- and continuously via dashboards and alerts.
+- Continuously via dashboards and alerts

-Targets are adjusted based on system risk level and organizational maturity.
+**Targets are adjusted based on system risk level and organizational maturity.**

 ---